cristichitz/Kiitorata_repo/README.md

 - **AWS CLI**: Used for authenticating with AWS and logging into ECR.
 AWS credentials configured by running `aws configure` are needed. https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-- **Docker**: Used to build and push the container images for the frontend and backend. https://docs.docker.com/get-started/get-docker/
+- **Docker**: Used to build and push the container images for the frontend and backend.
+The full Docker Engine (daemon) is needed. https://docs.docker.com/get-started/get-docker/

 ## 2. How to Deploy
 To authenticate, create an IAM user in the console (IAM -> Users).
 I tested this setup using a user with AdministratorAccess.
 Run aws configure in a terminal with the user's credentials to set up the AWS CLI.